Seattle U. to remove name of former archbishop from athletics center

 The archdiocese included Cody’s name on a list published in January 2016 that identified 77 clergy members who lived or worked in Western Washington and are known or believed to have sexually abused children.

-Michael Pfau, a Seattle lawyer who has represented dozens of Catholic sexual-abuse victims — including Hubbard and multiple other Cody’s victims — said the university’s action sends a “strong message.”
+Michael Pfau, a Seattle lawyer who has represented dozens of Catholic sexual-abuse victims — including Hubbard and multiple other victims of Cody — said the university’s action sends a “strong message.”
 Pfau said records show Connolly knew about predatory behavior of numerous priests, including Cody, but never reported them.

 “It’s tremendous acknowledgment on the part of the university that the sexual-abuse problems the Catholic Church had were not just due to the perpetrators, but also those who supervised them,” Pfau said.
 “I don’t think anyone in the archdiocese was more responsible than Archbishop Connolly.
 He chose to ignore serious, serious problems.”